What you’ll learn

 And, just because you feel exhausted or frustrated doesn’t mean you’re failing.
 It simply means that you may need to adjust your approach to recovery and focus on balance.

-Recovery fatigue can look like:
+Sobriety fatigue can look like:

 - Feeling unmotivated, stuck, or resentful toward recovery

-- Trouble concentrating or constant brain fog
+- Trouble focusing or brain fog

 - Sleep problems, chronic tiredness, or stress-related aches